Scythe-Anticheat/Scythe-Anticheat/README.md

 By default, notifications for when players are cheating are not shown.
 To be able to see cheat notifications you will need to run the `!notify` command.

 > [!TIP]
-> Scythe contains a variety of additional commands that can be used to help moderator your Realm or server.
+> Scythe contains a variety of additional commands that can be used to help moderate your Realm or server.
 You can see a list of these additional commands by running the `!help` command.

 # Hacks detected by Scythe Anticheat
 *\* indicates that the check requires Beta APIs to be enabled in world settings.*<br/>